ZhugePrajna/BreachedProject/README.md

 Finally, match the settings you want based on your OS and do it by yourself!

-# Is there any Chinese introduction?

-Yes, there are instructions in Chinese.

-But, I'm lazy!

-# How many projects are there in BreachedProject?

-If you ask me, I don’t know either XD

 # Can I also join this project?

 sure!